 And now he looks at the instrument he has been strumming for decades and doesn’t know what to do with it..
 I thought of this and I thought of the people dying in Gaza, of Grandpa Ken (Jason’s surrogate dad) who left our house for a short trip back to Denver and is now on hospice alone in Colorado, and of living for more than eight thousand hours with multiple sclerosis.
 I looked out our window at the birch trees newly re-leafed, inhaled slowly and said to God, “There is so much sadness.”
 And immediately, before I had even exhaled, I heard this: “Yes.
 And there is so much beauty.”

 I sat awhile, gazing at the trees that are so brilliantly green this time of year, watching the birds swoop and dance, the mama duck and her two chicks making their way across the water.
 So much sadness.
 So much beauty.
 And so much of life seems to be about letting the one fill you so that the other doesn’t crush you completely.

 Our car was stolen on Sunday.
 But before that I sat at our kitchen table encircled by my people.
 My beloveds.
 They made me breakfast and gave me handmade bookmarks of pressed flowers.
 We rode our bikes in the sunshine and danced at the water’s edge.

 Was there sadness?
 There was.
-I knew that my dad probably didn’t remember it was Mother’s Day and my mom likely wasn’t having a breakfast like mine.
+I knew that my dad hadn’t remembered it was Mother’s Day and my mom wasn’t having a breakfast like mine.
 I knew that Jason was worried about my health after a rough week and trying not to show it as he eyed me warily on my bike.
 I knew that Grandpa Ken was alone.
 And then our dumb car was stolen.